Getting Started in a Nutshell

 SAP Fiori UIs

-Learn more about Serving Fiori UIS.
+Learn more about Serving Fiori UIs.

-⑥ Adding Custom Logic
+Adding Custom Logic

-While the generic providers serve most CRUD requests out-of-the-box, you can add custom code to deal with the specific domain logic of your application.
+While the generic providers serve most CRUD requests out of the box, you can add custom code to deal with the specific domain logic of your application.

-Providing Service Implementations
+Service Implementations

 In Node.js, the easiest way to provide implementations for services is through equally named .js files placed next to a service definition's .cds file: